-This Basque cheesecake is a light and fluffy cheesecake that is made with just 5 main ingredients!
-No crust and no water bath needed- It’s a foolproof keto dessert!
-1 gram net carbs per slice.
+This Basque cheesecake is perfectly light and made with just 5 main ingredients!
+No crust and no water bath needed- It’s so easy!

 What is a basque cheesecake?

 Now, don’t be fooled by the over brown topping- It does NOT taste burnt at all.
-In terms of flavor, it’s similar to a creme brulee- almost like a toffee flavor.
-The texture is light, fluffy, and creamy at once.
+Also known as a Japanese cheesecake, it’s now a popular dessert around the world.

 Start by preparing your cake pan.
 Cover the pan completely with parchment paper, leaving several inches overhanging on either side.
 Now, start preparing the cheesecake!

 In a mixing bowl, beat the cream cheese until smooth.
 Add the eggs, one at a time, until combined.
-Add in the sweetener and heavy cream, and finally, the vanilla extract.
-If using the almond flour, add it in at the end and beat everything until smooth.
+Add in the sugar and heavy cream, and finally, the vanilla extract.

 - Do not undercook your cheesecake.
 You WANT the tops to look burnt.
 As mentioned earlier, it will NOT taste burnt at all.

 - The cheesecake will not be 100% set and will continue to jiggle.
 It firms up more as it is cooling down.

 - Cover the cake pan completely with parchment paper, for easy removal.

 - Unlike other cheesecakes, this one is best enjoyed at room temperature.